Kiuzi/People-Living-in-Oregon/README.md

-## Where People Living in Oregon where born
+## Where People Living in Oregon were Born
 Americans have moved between states since 1900.
 Current residents of Oregon State where born in different places:

 ![shot image](Oregon Residents.png?raw=true)